jcetron/jcetron.github.io/cv.md

 _Harvard University, Cambridge, MA, Fall 2020, Fall 2021_
 Lead instructor: Patrick Mair
 Teaching Fellow for the introductory graduate statistics course required of all Harvard Psychology doctoral students.
 Material covered: introduction to R statistical software, linear regression, mixed-effects modeling, and generalized linear (mixed-effect) models.
 Designed all laboratory materials and problem sets, teaching two weekly 90-minute sections providing individualized written feedback on assignments.
 Awarded the Derek Bok Center Certificate of Distinction in Teaching on both occasions for instruction in this course.

-**Research Advisor to Award-Winning Neuroscience Thesis Student**
-_Harvard University, Cambridge, MA, Fall 2020 - Present_
-Advisee: Jacob Blair
-Collaborated with, supervised, and mentored a Harvard undergraduate neuroscience thesis student (Jacob Blair) from Fall 2020 through Spring 2022 to develop and implement a research project on the psychological representations of opinion and factual statements.
-Jacob's resulting neuroscience honors thesis, _We Can't All Be Right: The Neural Correlates of Distinguishing Between Fact and Opinion Statements in a Political Context_, was awarded the inaugural Robert J. Glushko Undergraduate Thesis Prize in Cognitive Science by the Mind, Brain, and Behavior Interfaculty Initiative at Harvard.

 **Research Advisor to NSF Leadership Alliance Student**
 _Harvard University, Cambridge, MA, Summers 2019 & 2020_